saptarshibasu/kafka-study/README.md

   * __consumer_offsets
 * CRC32 is used to check if the messages are corrupted
 * **Shutdown** - When a server is stopped gracefully it has two optimizations it will take advantage of:
   * It will sync all its logs to disk to avoid needing to do any log recovery when it restarts (i.e. validating the checksum for all messages in the tail of the log).
-Log recovery takes time so this speeds up intentional restarts.
+Log recovery takes time so this speeds up intentional restarts
   * It will migrate any partitions the server is the leader for to other replicas prior to shutting down.
 This will make the leadership transfer faster and minimize the time each partition is unavailable to a few milliseconds.
 * Syncing the logs will happen automatically whenever the server is stopped other than by a hard kill, but the controlled leadership migration requires using a   special setting:
   ```
   controlled.shutdown.enable=true
   ```
 * Note that controlled shutdown will only succeed if all the partitions hosted on the broker have replicas (i.e. the replication factor is greater than 1 and     at least one of these replicas is alive)

-### Performance

-* Modern operating systems are designed to aggressively use the available memory as page cache.
-Thus if the server hosting Kafka broker is not used for other applications, more page cache will be available for Kafka
-* When consumers are lagging only a little from the producer, the broker doesn't need to reread the messages from the disk.
-The requests can be served directly from the page cache
-* Using pagecache has several advantages over an in-process cache for storing data that will be written out to disk:
-  * The I/O scheduler will batch together consecutive small writes into bigger physical writes which improves throughput.
-  * The I/O scheduler will attempt to re-sequence writes to minimize movement of the disk head which improves throughput.
-  * It automatically uses all the free memory on the machine
-* Compact byte structure rather than Java objects reduces Java Object ovehead
-* Not having an in-process cache for messages makes more memory available for page cache & reduces garbage collection issues with increased in-heap data
-* Simple reads and appends to file resulting in sequential disk access
-* Transfer batches of messages over the network to amortize the network roundtrip, do larger sequential disk access, allocate contiguous memory blocks, provide good compression ratio
-* Zero-copy - `sendfile` system call of Linux reduces byte copying (across kernel and user spaces) and context switches
-* Standardized binary format shared by producer, broker & consumer reduces recopying & transformation
-* Compression of message batch saves network bandwidth
-* No intervening routing tier.
-Messages of a given partition are sent directly to the partition leader
-* Consumers use "long poll" to avoid busy waiting and ensure larger transfer sizes
 * Default ports
   * Zookeeper: 2181
   * Zookeeper Leader Port 3888